-- 6.1 The person presiding at a meeting of the Council may exercise any power or duty of the Chair of the Council.
-Where these rules apply to meetings of boards or committees, references to the Chair of the Council also include the chair of boards or committees. - 6.1A If the Chair is remotely attending a meeting and their connection is disrupted, the Vice-Chair shall preside over the meeting in the Chair's absence.
-If both the Chair and Vice-Chair are absent (or disconnected) from the meeting, the meeting will stand adjourned for 15 minutes.
-If the Chair or Vice-Chair is unable to re-enter the meeting, the meeting shall be adjourned to a later date, or the business shall be considered at the next ordinary meeting.
+- 6.1 The person presiding at a meeting of the Council may exercise any power or duty of the Chairman of the Council.
+Where these rules apply to meetings of boards or committees, references to the Chairman of the Council also include the Chairman of boards or committees. - 6.1A If the Chairmab is remotely attending a meeting and their connection is disrupted, the Vice-Chairman shall preside over the meeting in the Chair's absence.
+If both the Chairman and Vice-Chairman are absent (or disconnected)

+from the meeting, the meeting will stand adjourned for 15 minutes.
+If the Chairman or Vice-Chairman is unable to re-enter the meeting, the meeting shall be adjourned to a later date, or the business shall be considered at the next ordinary meeting.